10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 Small Condo Upgrades 1–2 weeks Material lead times, elevator access, and simpler protection requirements

-Condo Bathroom Renovation 3–5 weeks Waterproofing, tile curing, inspections, ventilation changes, and access rules
+Condo Bathroom Project 3–5 weeks Waterproofing-related prep, tile curing, inspections, ventilation changes, and access rules

-Condo Kitchen Renovation 3–6 weeks Cabinet lead times, countertop templating, electrical coordination, and deliveries
+Condo Kitchen Project 3–6 weeks Cabinet lead times, countertop templating, electrical coordination, flooring, backsplash, and deliveries

-Full Condo Renovation 6–12+ weeks Approvals, sequencing between trades, acoustic flooring systems, and broader scope complexity
+Broader Condo Update 6–12+ weeks Approvals, sequencing between trades, acoustic flooring systems, and broader scope complexity

-Timeline reality: Condo renovations often slow down when approvals, product selections, elevator bookings, or access planning are left too late.
+Timeline reality: Condo projects often slow down when approvals, product selections, elevator bookings, or access planning are left too late.
 Early coordination usually matters more than optimistic speed promises.

-Built for Vancouver condos where strata rules, building systems, and access logistics affect schedule and cost.
+Built for Vancouver condos where strata rules, building systems, flooring requirements, and access logistics affect schedule and cost.

-Clarify whether the project is for comfort, resale value, rental performance, or long-term durability.
+Clarify whether the project is focused on flooring, kitchen finishes, bathroom tile, countertops, resale value, rental performance, or long-term durability.

 2) Set a Realistic Budget

-Include a contingency and make room for condo coordination costs, protection, and approval-related delays.
+Include a contingency and make room for condo coordination costs, protection, access requirements, and approval-related delays.

 3) Review Strata Bylaws & Renovation Package

-Confirm work hours, elevator bookings, acoustic requirements, and what must be submitted for approval.
+Confirm work hours, elevator bookings, acoustic requirements, flooring rules, and what must be submitted for approval.

 4) Prepare the Approval Package